 Hostile ~ Aggressive ~ Livid ~ Outraged ~ Furious ~ Belligerent ~ Hateful ~ Appalled ~ Bitter ~ Ranting ~ Raving ~ Contemptuous ~ Disgusted ~ Vengeful ~ Vindictive ~ Violent ~ Irate ~ Menacing ~ Seething ~ Vicious ~ Spiteful

 When you know you’re feeling anger, you can make intelligent emotional decisions about what to do with it.
 In the book, I suggest that you ask the internal questions when your boundaries and self-image (or anyone else’s) are threatened: What must be protected? and What must be restored?
 Anger brings you a great deal of energy, forcefulness, and focus.
 Asking the internal questions will help you channel that intensity into healthy action.

 A reminder: constant anger — even the soft form — can be a sign of depression, especially in men.
 If nearly everything in your life evokes impatience, annoyance, irritation, anger, crankiness, indignation, sarcasm, and so forth, it’s time to check in with your doctor or therapist.
 Your friends and family will thank you!

 Good Words for Fear

-Because fear is our intuition — it’s the emotion that tells us when change is occurring, when we need to orient to something in our environment, and when we need to take action to avoid harm or injury, it’s really important to understand fear in all its forms.
+Because fear is your intuition — it’s the emotion that tells you when change is occurring, when you need to orient to something in your environment, and when you need to take action to avoid harm or injury, it’s really important to understand fear in all its forms.